yawad/smartobjects-java-client/README.md

 Maven
 -----
-You can find information about dependency to add into your Pom.xml here.
+You can find information about dependencies to add into your Pom.xml here.

 https://maven-badges.herokuapp.com/maven-central/com.mnubo/java-sdk-client